As the song goes, who’s afraid of the big bad wolf?

 The Eurasian Wolf has a slender build and is distinguishable by its short, coarse coat.
 They’re often seen with dark cream coats, but you can also find Eurasian wolves with red, black, gray coats or a combination of multiple colors.

-Biggest Wolf Ever: Mackenzie Valley Wolf
+Largest Wolf Species: Mackenzie Valley Wolf

-The leader of the pack is the Mackenzie Valley Wold, also known as the Canis lupus occidentalis, the Northwestern Wolf, or the Canadian Timber Wolf.
-It gets its name from the Mackenzie River Valley in Canada where it’s most spotted at.Lengthwise, it has the same size as the Tundra Wolf.
-But it outweighs both the Tundra and the Eurasian Wolf by at least 15 pounds with an average weight of 175 pounds.
+What is the largest wolf species?
+The leader of the pack is the Mackenzie Valley Wolf, also known as the Canis lupus occidentalis, the Northwestern Wolf, or the Canadian Timber Wolf.
+It gets its name from the Mackenzie River Valley in Canada where the largest wolf in the world is most frequently spotted.

-However, just because they’re big and carnivorous does not give anyone an excuse to hunt down these wolves and thin down their numbers.
+Just because they’re big and carnivorous does not give anyone an excuse to hunt down these wolves and thin down their numbers.
 Left alone in their natural habitat, wolves won’t go searching for the nearest town to hunt for humans, especially when they’re left to their own natural habitat filled with enough prey for them to feed on.

 While these wolves won’t tower over you should you come across one in the wilderness, their hunting skill, size, and weight will all be to their advantage.